 Instructions for the Team

 Every Monday an individual will be selected to simulate being on vacation.
 You're to treat them as if they're on vacation.
 You should be doing everything in your power not to ping them unless it is an emergency.
 If you must ping them write it down and share during retro.
-It's also likely announcing to the team immediately that you had to bother them in order to allow the whole team to learn about the gap and address it in real time.
+It's also worth announcing to the team immediately that you had to bother them in order to allow the whole team to learn about the gap and address it in real time.

 If you want to chat with the vacationer socially, about how their weekend was, or want or to conduct regularly scheduled meetings outside the critical path for delivery, such as 1:1, that is still recommended.